signalkuppe/bootcomplete/README.md

 ### Advanced usage

-You can specify a custom template to display the suggestions using the results array Any boostrap/non-boostrap html is accepted, for example
+You can specify a custom template to display the suggestions using the results array.
+Any bootstrap/non-boostrap html is accepted, for example

 ```html
 <div class="media" ng-repeat="result in results">